 =30.65 days~ 31 days

-- It can indicate if the company is maintaining customer satisfaction or if credit is being given to customers who are not creditworthy.
+- It can indicate if the company is maintaining customer satisfaction or if credit is given to customers who are not creditworthy.

 - The ratio is not useful in comparing companies with significant differences in the proportion of credit sales.

-This has been a guide to what is Days Sales Uncollected.
-Here we discuss how to calculate days sales uncollected along with its formula and step by step examples.
-You may learn more about accounting from the following articles –
+This article is a guide to what is Days Sales Uncollected.
+We explain its components, with example, advantages and disadvantages.
+You may learn more about accounting from the following articles: –